lakshmankumar12/general_reading_notes/networking_basics.md

 * TCP provides flow-control .
 The receiver can tell how much its willing to get.
 This is the receive buffer.
   This is the amount of data it has received from peer, but not yet collect by local app.

+## On sequence numbers and acknowledgements

+* Seq number is one for every byte.
+SYN, FIN consume a seq of their own.
+* The Seq number beings at a random number.
+Usually we talk of relative seq number, where 0 is the first.
+This is that of SYN.
+* The Seq number in a pkt is that of the first byte in the packet (if present or would have been there).
+* Ack of the first-SYN will always be 0.
+(We dont have the server's numbers yet)
+* Ack from SYN-ACK is also usually give relatively.
+The ACK is one more than the last received pkt.

 ## Tcp's sliding window

 * Ack represents the next byte number receiver is expecing